 For example, if the dial on the water tank is on MAX, you must set the console at level 4 to provide optimal tracking of the fitness statistics displayed.

 The unit has a USB port to connect it to a PC via USB cable.
 For example, it enables you to use various First Degree Fitness apps, such as the “NetAthlon 2 XF for Rowers”.
 These apps allow you to save and track your workout data online or compete with other rowers.

 The console is telemetrically enabled, and it can read your pulse via a wireless HR chest strap transmitter.
 However, the HR chest strap does not come with the rower.
 The console is battery-operated, and it uses two AA batteries, which are also not provided.

 The machine’s water tank comes pre-assembled and integrated into the metallic frame.
 Therefore, you will only need to attach the machine’s two main rails, the seat, the footrests, and the console; then, connect the bungee cord to the hook under the frame’s rear board and fill up the tank with water.

-The included manual will guide you through the whole process — all of the tools necessary are (included).
+The included manual will guide you through the whole process — all of the tools necessary come with the machine.
 The task shouldn’t take more than one hour.

-Maintenance requires you to periodically add a chlorine pill into the water tank to prevent algae’s formation — the chlorine pills (are included).
-The rails should be kept clean, free of any objects or textile fibers that may damage the seat’s wheels.
+Maintenance requires you to periodically add a chlorine pill into the water tank to prevent algae’s formation — the chlorine pills come with the rower.
+The rails should be kept clean, free of any objects or textile fibers that damage the seat’s wheels.
 It’s advisable to check the machine’s integrity periodically, check for loose or broken bolts and parts and re-tighten / replace them if it’s the case.